 The Saint Louis Art Museum is committed to being accessible and welcoming to all visitors.
 Visit our accessibility page to learn more.

-The Museum offers visitors a coat check area at the entrances to the Main and East Buildings.
-Please leave food and drinks, umbrellas, and bags and backpacks larger than 11 x 17 inches at one of the free coat checks.
+The Museum offers visitors a coat check area at the entrance to the East Building.
+At this time, we encourage you to leave backpacks and bags larger than 11 x 17 inches at home.

 Food and Drink